The Hawaiian Islands offer a huge variety of activities for families.

 Second, this is a popular stop for sea turtles!

 You can also swim and snorkel, but stay out of the water at high surf.

-This bakery is famous for their Hawaiian sweetbread, or Portuguese malasadas – donuts.
+This bakery on the Big Island is famous for their Hawaiian sweetbread, or Portuguese malasadas – donuts.

 They were delicious and the prices weren’t bad.
-It’s definitely a must-stop.
+It’s definitely a must-stop activity.

-Climate Zones – We drove entirely around the Big Island, which contains most of the world’s climate types!
+One cool Big Island adventure is experiencing most of the world’s climate types.
 Keep an eye out for the sudden changes of landscape every half an hour.

-Plan for Downtime – Hawaii is very exciting and there is a lot to do.
+A Hawaii family vacation is very exciting and there is a lot to do.
 But it’s also a great place to relax and the beaches in Hawaii are amazing.

 We alternated days with big activities or lots of driving, with days where we scoped out a nearby beach and relaxed.
 Using public access at resort beaches will give you access to rental gear for snorkeling, kayaking etc. You can also buy day passes to a resort to use their pools.

 Get a Kitchen

 We made a trip to Costco on our arrival day, and visited Walmart halfway through our trip, and fed our kids meals at our condo most days.
 For cultural experience, we sometimes got take out for the adults and fed the kids familiar food at home.